-In 1984 the World Health Organization released an official report on the possible symptoms and causes of sick building syndrome.The mysterious illness affecting thousands of people was officially termed sick building syndrome and acknowledged as a very real medical issue.
+In 1984 the World Health Organization released an official report on the possible symptoms and causes of this new illness.The mysterious symptoms affecting thousands of people were officially termed sick building syndrome and acknowledged as a very real medical issue.

 The World Health Organization was now acknowledging that the air people were being exposed to within their homes and workplaces was indeed poisoning them.
 It was estimated that up to thirty percent of all newly renovated, or newly built homes and offices had the ability to cause sick building syndrome.

 In 1989 the "American Society of Heating, Refrigerating and Air-Conditioning Engineers" revised it's building standards to increase the fresh air ventilation within homes and businesses.
 The new recommendations were for a minimum allowable ventilation of 15 cubic meters of fresh air per minute per person within buildings.